The Herzsee, which is taken in by pisciculture today, is located near Aldrans and is particularly popular with hikers

 Image gallery: Lake Herzsee

-Only a stone's throw from Innsbruck, there is Lake Herzsee, including an area of about 31 hectares.
-The Herztalbach river runs off the lake and joins the Inn river after 5 km.
-Lake Herzsee is 200 m long and 50 m wide.
+Near Aldrans, only a stone's throw from Innsbruck, there is the Herzsee, which means literally Heart See.
+The Herztalbach river runs off the lake and joins the majestic Inn river after 5 km.
 Once used as lake for bathing, today it is taken in by pisciculture.
-Its water quality is Level II and due the fact that it is rather small there are sometimes algal formations.
+Its water quality is Level II, and due the fact that it is rather small there are sometimes algal formations.
+But why the name?

 Surface: 31 hectares

 Length: 200 m